The Myth About Blood Sugars and Diabetes

 Every sugar molecule needs a potassium molecule, but they aren't adding potassium to everything we eat, are they?

 Physical fitness is an important piece of the puzzle as well.
 Exercise- periodic, short bursts of intense exercise if you can especially handle it!
-This keeps your levels of Insulin-Like Growth Hormone healthy.
+This keeps your levels of Fat Storing Hormone-Like Growth Hormone healthy.

 This hormone regulates blood sugar on top of burning fat and protecting collagen and proteins (It's an anti-aging hormone, too!), and production declines as you age.
 This is one you really want to keep going!